brontosaurusrex/brontosaurusrex.github.io/books.md

 ## Hunt the Stars - Starlight's Shadow #1 (Jessie Mihaliki - 2022)

 > The leader was male: tall and muscular, with thick black hair, dark eyes, and skin a shade or two lighter than my own golden tan.
 He looked vaguely familiar, but I couldn’t immediately place him.

+Next book in series is ['Eclipse the moon'](https://www.jessiemihalik.com).